-Arrange for indicated recompression therapy to be done as soon as possible.
+Arrange for indicated recompression therapy as soon as possible.

-Do not exclude recompression therapy based on the amount of time elapsed since surfacing (provided that this time is < 48 h).
+Although delays until treatment reduce the success rates, do not exclude recompression therapy based on the amount of time elapsed since surfacing.

 If an unstable patient needs recompression therapy, use a multiplace chamber if possible.

-Patients with pneumothorax require tube thoracostomy before recompression therapy.
+Patients with pneumothorax generally require tube thoracostomy before recompression therapy.